Demographics of Argentina: Languages

+Dialectal variants of the Spanish language in Argentina.

 The official language of Argentina is Spanish, and it is spoken by practically the entire population in several different accents.
 The most common variation of Spanish in Argentina is the Rioplatense Spanish (castellano rioplatense), and it is so named because it evolved in the central areas around the Río de la Plata basin.
 Its distinctive feature is widespread voseo, the use of the pronoun vos instead of tú for the second person singular.
 Additionally, the Argentinian accent sounds identical to Portuguese in the words that begin with 'll' or 'yo', and all the words in Portuguese that begin with 'ch'.
 For example, the following sentence English: What is your name?
 Portuguese: como se chama?
-Spanish: Como se llama? - 'chama' & 'llama' are pronounced as though they were spelled "Shama"in both Argentinian Spanish and Portuguese.
+Spanish: Como se llama? – 'chama' & 'llama' are pronounced as though they were spelled "Shama"in both Argentinian Spanish and Portuguese.
 Moreover, the sound shift of all of the words in Spanish that begin with "ll" or 'y' but sound like 'sh' i.e., 'llorar' 'llama, 'llegar' & 'yo'.
 In Portuguese the words that begin with 'ch' always sound like 'sh'.
 There are many more words like these shown above.
 The mutual intelligibility between Spanish and Portuguese is already high, but the 'sh' sound increases the intelligibility between both languages even more.

 Non-indigenous minority languages

+Spanish–Welsh–English sign in Gaiman, Chubut Province.

 Many Argentines also speak other European languages (Italian, German, Portuguese, French, Welsh, Swedish and Croatian, as examples) due to the vast number of immigrants from Europe that came to Argentina.

 English language is a required subject in many schools, and there are also many private English-teaching academies and institutions.
 Young people have become accustomed to English through movies and the Internet, and knowledge of the language is also required in most jobs, so most middle-class children and teenagers now speak, read and/or understand it with various degrees of proficiency.
 According to an official cultural consumption survey conducted in 2006, 42.3% of Argentines claim to speak some English (though only 15.4% of those claimed to have a high level of English comprehension).

 There are sources of around one million Levantine Arabic speakers in Argentina, as a result of immigration from the Middle East, mostly from Syria and Lebanon.

 Standard German is spoken by around 500,000 Argentines of German ancestry, though the number may be as high as 3,800,000 according to some sources.
 German is the third or fourth most spoken language in Argentina.

 There is a prosperous community of Argentine Welsh-speakers of approximately 25,000 in the province of Chubut, in the Patagonia region, who descend from 19th century immigrants.